markstringer-dti/markstringer-dti.github.io/dti.md

 Of course, if there's one big thing that's blocking progress, that might be the thing that no-one talks about.
 The signs that there is a pirate ship that needs tackling might not be obvious at first.
 There might not be an obvious Jolly Roger flying and the sound of "Arrrrr!"

-Agreed activity might be a sign there's there's something everyone is ignoring.
+Agreed activity might be a sign that there's something everyone is ignoring.

 If some members of the team have the same update with no variation for days and days.
 That's a sign of agreed activity.
 Another sign is when the the team plans a task and then it doesn't get done.